GLOBAL MARKETS-Stocks gain as Xi calms U.S.-China trade fears; rouble tanks

 “It goes back to the fact that there is still uncertainty on trade wars and even if we get a slight indication that it won’t be the worst case scenario, the market reacts positively,” he said, while predicting ongoing trade tensions throughout 2018.

-Oil markets rose sharply on hopes that the trade dispute may be resolved without greater damage to the global economy.
-Brent crude futures climbed more 2 percent to $70.12.
+Oil markets rose by more than 1 percent on hopes that the trade dispute between the world’s two-largest economies may be resolved without greater damage to the global economy.
+Brent crude futures climbed more 1.15 percent to $69.44.

-After trading flat for most of the day, the euro surged when European Central Bank policymaker Ewald Nowotny told Reuters that the central bank could stagger the process of raising euro zone interest rates by first lifting its sub-zero deposit rate back toward positive territory.

-The euro rose 0.4 percent to $1.2378 and left the dollar down across most major currencies aside from the Japanese yen.
+U.S. 10-year Treasuries fell, pushing their yields up 1.5 basis points to 2.8027 percent before easing back.
+Gold rose 0.3 percent but later gave up those gains.

-The Australian dollar, which has fallen in recent weeks because of the economy’s exposure to global trade flows, gained against the dollar, as did Asian currencies including the Chinese yuan
+The Australian dollar, which has fallen in recent weeks because of the Australian economy’s exposure to global trade flows, gained against the dollar and set a three-week high versus the yen.

 The rouble tumbled 4.2 percent, bringing its losses against the dollar since last Friday to around 10 percent.